Editor’s Note: This post was updated on September 14, 2018, for accuracy and comprehensiveness. It was originally published on June 14, 2017.

 For this person, who is a 5’4” female, 135 pounds is just above her ideal weight, but within what is considered normal (BMI 22.5).
 However, it’s clear to see that this person does not have enough Skeletal Muscle Mass and has excessive body fat.
 If you do the math, this person has a body fat percentage of 35.0%.
 This surpasses all upper limits of percent body fat ranges, which are usually around 28%.

 The elderly are at particular risk for not having sufficiently developed Lean Body Mass due to their tendency to lose muscle as a result of reduced physical activity.
-Besides impacting their ability to care for themselves as they age, it also puts them at greater risk of falls and injuries.
+This affects their ability to complete daily tasks and increases their risk for falls and injuries.

 6. Patients with chronic issues.